Reducing dropouts in online education: Group tutoring in virtual seminars and support structures

 This paper describes a development project aimed at reducing the large number of dropouts in online degree project courses.
 The idea was that the introduction of group tutorials in virtual seminars, combined with extensive support materials, would reduce dropout rates.
 Among the students who participated, the dropout rate was reduced by 50% compared to previous courses.
-While the support structure was seen by all supervisors and students as an important function, there was some resistance among the supervisors towards the virtual seminars, probably due to existing tutorial cultures and organizational structures.
+While all supervisors and students saw the support structure as an important function, there was some resistance among the supervisors towards the virtual seminars, probably due to existing tutorial cultures and organizational structures.

 Place, publisher, year, edition, pages

 2012.
 273-282 p.